Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Research

-The AC Research Team, including the research and sponsored programs office (RSPO), provides a robust system of support and services for faculty, staff, and students who are pursuing research activities to advance their scholarship.
+The AC Research Team (AC-R) provides a robust system of support and services for faculty, staff, and students who are pursuing research activities to advance their scholarship.
 The team seeks to foster an interdisciplinary research culture at UWS.
-We work collaboratively with university partners like the faculty-led Community of Research and Scholarly Practice to advance research literacy and scholarly engagement.
-We work to create connections and opportunities with university stakeholders and community partners to advance research locally and nationally.
-The AC research team assists with all phases of research including study design, protocol development, institutional review board inquiries and applications, data analysis and statistics, manuscript preparation, conference presentations (oral and poster) and grant pre- and post-award phases.
-Independent of the Research Team, the university’s Institutional Review Board (IRB) is responsible for the oversight of human subjects research.
+The AC-R works collaboratively with university partners like the faculty-led Community of Research and Scholarly Practice to advance research literacy and scholarly engagement.
+The team works to create connections and opportunities with university stakeholders and community partners to advance research locally and nationally.
+The AC-R assists with all phases of research including study design, protocol development, institutional review board inquiries and applications, data analysis and statistics, manuscript preparation, conference presentations (oral and poster), sponsored programs and grant pre- and post-award phases.
+Independent of the AC-R, the university’s Institutional Review Board (IRB) is responsible for the oversight of human subjects research.

-The AC Research Team’s work is supported by the UWS Research Development Committee (RDC).
+The AC-R’s work is supported by the UWS Research Development Committee (RDC).
 The RDC is focused on the advancement of research and scholarly output at the university by supporting research and scholarly activities across all colleges for students, staff and faculty.
 When applicable, student representatives participate in committee meetings and actions to support and promote the research needs of the student body.

 Teaching and Learning

-The AC Teaching and Learning Team within the Academic Commons is dedicated to enhancing instructional excellence, fostering student engagement, and supporting faculty in delivering high-quality learning experiences.
-We provide comprehensive support to faculty, staff, and students through a range of initiatives focused on instructional support, course design, pedagogy, educational technology, and professional development.
+The AC Teaching and Learning Team (AC-T&L) within the Academic Commons is dedicated to enhancing instructional excellence, fostering student engagement, and supporting faculty in delivering high-quality learning experiences.
+The team provides comprehensive support to faculty, staff, and students through a range of initiatives focused on instructional support, course design, pedagogy, educational technology, and professional development.

 Faculty Services

-We offer individualized consultations, workshops, and resources on evidence-based teaching strategies, course alignment, assessment design, and student engagement techniques.
+The AC-T&L offers individualized consultations, workshops, and resources on evidence-based teaching strategies, course alignment, assessment design, and student engagement techniques.
 Our team assists with the design and evaluation of online, hybrid, and in-person courses, ensuring they align with quality course design standards.
-We also support the integration of educational technology tools, AI in teaching, and accessible course materials to promote inclusivity and innovation across learning environments.
+Support for the integration of educational technology tools, AI in teaching, and accessible course materials to promote inclusivity and innovation across learning environments is also available.

 Staff and Administrative Services

-We collaborate on curriculum mapping, program assessment, accreditation efforts, and institutional research to ensure academic programs remain rigorous, aligned, and responsive to student needs.
-Our team also provides training and assistance on copyright compliance, accessibility standards, and high-impact instructional practices to support institutional policies and regulatory requirements.
+The AC-T&L collaborates on curriculum mapping, program assessment, accreditation efforts, and institutional research to ensure academic programs remain rigorous, aligned, and responsive to student needs.
+The AC-T&L also provides training and assistance on copyright compliance, accessibility standards, and high-impact instructional practices to support institutional policies and regulatory requirements.

 Student Services